Biological Sciences MBiol, BSc

 You will build upon your year one core modules, but with a focus on advanced topics such as omics and big data biology and how diseases disrupt cellular structure and function.

-Infection and disease – focus on virology and bacteriology to understand current and emerging infections.
+Infection and Disease – focus on virology and bacteriology to understand current and emerging infections.

-Genome biology and disease – includes bioinformatics and human genetics and aims to understand the role played by genes in human health.
+Genome Biology and Disease – includes bioinformatics and human genetics and aims to understand the role played by genes in human health.

-Molecular medicine – focuses on the molecular and cellular basis of human diseases, such as cancer.
+Molecular Medicine – focuses on the molecular and cellular basis of human diseases, such as cancer.

 Complete research-focused practical lab projects, involving cloning and gene expression in addition to studying the effects of growth factors on cell division.